streamlit/docs/content/kb/tutorials/databases/mysql.md

 ## Introduction

-This guide explains how to securely access a MySQL database from Streamlit Cloud.
+This guide explains how to securely access a **_remote_** MySQL database from Streamlit Cloud.
 It uses the [mysql-connector-python](https://github.com/mysql/mysql-connector-python) library and Streamlit's [secrets management](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).

 ## Create a MySQL database